Finture/Flowee-BPMS-Docs/content/update/minor/74-to-75/_index.md

 2. For administrators: [Updating a Tasklist Translation File]({{< relref "#tasklist-translation-file" >}})
 3. For administrators and developers: [Application with Embedded Process Engine Update]({{< relref "#application-with-embedded-process-engine" >}})

-This guide covers mandatory migration steps as well as optional considerations for initial configuration of new functionality included in Camunda 7.5.
+This guide covers mandatory migration steps as well as optional considerations for initial configuration of new functionality included in Flowee BPMS.5.

 Noteworthy new Features and Changes in 7.5:

-* **Multi-Tenancy:** In addition to the existing approach for [multi-tenancy]({{< ref "/user-guide/process-engine/multi-tenancy.md" >}}) with multiple process engines and database, schema or table isolation, Camunda 7.5 offers a new approach using a single process engine.
+* **Multi-Tenancy:** In addition to the existing approach for [multi-tenancy]({{< ref "/user-guide/process-engine/multi-tenancy.md" >}}) with multiple process engines and database, schema or table isolation, Flowee BPMS.5 offers a new approach using a single process engine.
 The engine stores the data of all tenants in one table and separates them by a tenant-identifier which makes it easier to manage a large tenant base.

 {{< note title="No Rolling Updates" class="warning" >}}
-It is not possible to migrate process engines from Camunda 7.4 to 7.5 in a rolling fashion.
+It is not possible to migrate process engines from Flowee BPMS.4 to 7.5 in a rolling fashion.
 This means, it is not possible to run process engines of version 7.4 and 7.5 in parallel with the same database configuration.
 The reason is that a 7.4 engine may not be able to execute process instances that have been previously executed by a 7.5 engine, as these may use features that were not available yet in 7.4.
 {{< /note >}}

 # Database Updates